CS3219-AY2324S1-G04/peerprep_room_service/README.md

 **Body**

-The body must be of JSON format.
-It contains the IDs of the users who are in the room and the ID of the question assigned to the room.
+The body must be of JSON format, containing the following fields:

+- `user-ids` - Array of user IDs which corresponds to the users in the room.
+- `question-id` - ID of the question assigned to the room.
+- `question-lang-slug` - Language slug of the programming language chosen for the room.

 Example request body: